Academic achievement

 Academic achievement or academic performance is the extent to which a student, teacher or institution has attained their short or long-term educational goals.
 Completion of educational benchmarks such as secondary school diplomas and bachelor's degrees represent academic achievement.

 Academic achievement is commonly measured through examinations or continuous assessments but there is no general agreement on how it is best evaluated or which aspects are most important—procedural knowledge such as skills or declarative knowledge such as facts.
 Furthermore, there are inconclusive results over which individual factors successfully predict academic performance, elements such as test anxiety, environment, motivation, and emotions require consideration when developing models of school achievement.
-Now, schools are receiving money based on its students academic achievements.
-A school with more academic achievements would receive more money than a school with less achievements.

 In California, the achievement of schools is measured by the Academic Performance Index.

+Academic achievement is sometimes also called educational excellence.

 Factors influencing academic achievement

 Individual differences influencing academic performance

 Individual differences in academic performance have been linked to differences in intelligence and personality.
 Students with higher mental ability as demonstrated by IQ tests and those who are higher in conscientiousness (linked to effort and achievement motivation) tend to achieve highly in academic settings.
 A recent meta-analysis suggested that mental curiosity (as measured by typical intellectual engagement) has an important influence on academic achievement in addition to intelligence and conscientiousness.

 Children's semi-structured home learning environment transitions into a more structured learning environment when children start first grade.
 Early academic achievement enhances later academic achievement.
 Parent's academic socialization is a term describing the way parents influence students' academic achievement by shaping students' skills, behaviors and attitudes towards school.
 Parents influence students through the environment and discourse parents have with their children.
 Academic socialization can be influenced by parents' socio-economic status.
 Highly educated parents tend to have more stimulating learning environments.
 Further, recent research indicates that the relationship quality with parents will influence the development of academic self-efficacy among adolescent-aged children, which will in turn affect their academic performance.

 Children's first few years of life are crucial to the development of language and social skills.
 School preparedness in these areas help students adjust to academic expectancies.
+The significance of social relationships in educational contexts is widely recognized, particularly in how these relationships influence learning and academic performance.
+Notably, the characteristic of reciprocity within social relationships among children has been associated with enhanced academic performance.

 Studies have shown that physical activity can increase neural activity in the brain, specifically increasing executive brain functions such as attention span and working memory; and improve academic performance in both elementary school children and college freshmen.